Table of Contents

 The live tournaments are getting bigger with bigger fields, and it’s been fun to play them.
 I was so long away for tournaments, over 10 years.
 I mean cash game is a totally different game, as you play with the same players over and over.
 I like both of them.
 In tournaments I like the fact that we have a game where you can qualify through a satellite and win life-changing money which is like the dream for many players.
 This is the best thing in poker, you meet new people and you play with new players, and the game is very social at least in the early stages of tournaments.’

 Dan Bilzerian is – well, Dan Bilzerian.
 It’s hard to describe him accurately in one sentence, but you could say he reminds us of Jason Statham in movies.
 In other words, he is the icon of high life, although it seems his cars are even faster and weaponry even more sophisticated than those of Statham uses.
-Dan plays nosebleed stakes poker, parties like no tomorrow around the world on yacht’s equipped with hundreds of Moët & Chandon special edition bottles and tens of bikini-wearing models, sometimes wearing no bikinis.
+Dan plays nosebleed poker, throws around real money notes and parties like no tomorrow.
+He can be also found sailing around the world on yacht’s equipped with hundreds of Moët & Chandon special edition bottles and tens of bikini-wearing models, sometimes wearing no bikinis.

 Dan is also called the King of Instagram, Dan has over 30 million followers checking out his regular updates on his lifestyle.
 Google statistics tell us many people are curious to find what is ‘dan Bilzerian net worth’, and the rough answer is $200 million.
 But, Google also tells us his source of wealth is ‘entrepreneur’.
 He drives a Gulfstream IV jet with a personal trademark of the head of his pet Zeus painted on the tail.
 He almost got sued by a porn star who got her leg broken due to Bilzerian throwing her off the roof of his house into a pool.
 A friend of his described his furniture with the following words: There are guns lying around casually in literally every room in his house.